victorsclui/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Transform-Node.md

 ## Description

-Returns the result of transforming the value of input **In** from one coordinate space to another.
-The spaces to transform from and to are defined the values of the dropdowns on the node.
+Returns the result of transforming the input value (**In**) from one coordinate space to another.
+Select drop-down options on the node to define which spaces to transform from and to.

 ## Ports